TechnologyClassroom/SetupNotes/PXEchain.md

 Requirements:

--A working WDS server with DHCP and DNS configured.
+* A working WDS server with DHCP and DNS configured.
 This needs to be tested with PXE booting before starting.

--Another server to configure as a GNU/Linux PXE server
+* Another server to configure as a GNU/Linux PXE server

--A third machine that can boot into PXE
+* A third machine that can boot into PXE

--A switch
+* A switch

--Network cables to connect the four boxes
+* Network cables to connect the four boxes